 - SB Senate Bill. - Scenic Corridor The visible area outside the highway's right-of-way, generally described as "the view from the road." - Scenic Highway A highway with a significant scenic corridor.
 Rural scenic highways are routes which traverse a corridor where natural scenic resources and aesthetic values may be found, such as agricultural or natural areas.
-Urban scenic highways are routes that traverse an urban area, with the scenic corridor offering a view of attractive and exciting urban scenes. - Secondary Highway An undivided arterial highway with four through lanes, facilitating traffic movement between planning areas and activity centers within them. - Sensitive Receptors Land uses considered sensitive receptors include residential uses, schools, childcare centers, acute care hospitals, and long-term health care facilities.
-Sensitive receptors are determined based upon special factors which may include the age of the users or occupants (e.g., children or elderly), the frequency and duration of the use or occupancy, continued exposure to hazardous substances as defined by federal and state regulations, and the users' ability to evacuate a specific site in the event of a hazardous incident.
+Urban scenic highways are routes that traverse an urban area, with the scenic corridor offering a view of attractive and exciting urban scenes. - Secondary Highway An undivided arterial highway with four through lanes, facilitating traffic movement between planning areas and activity centers within them.

 - Special Needs Groups Those segments of the population which have a more difficult time finding decent affordable housing due to special circumstances.
-Under California Housing Element statutes, these special needs groups consist of the elderly, handicapped, large families, female-headed households, farmworkers and the homeless.
-A jurisdiction may also choose to consider additional special needs groups in the Housing Element, such as students, military households, other groups present in their community. - Spectrumotion The Irvine Spectrum Transportation Management Association, which is responsible for preparing an annual report comparing actual trip generation to anticipated trip generation for Planning Areas 13, 31, 32, 34 and a portion of Planning Area 12. - Sphere of In fluence Unincorporated territory to be ultimately annexed and served by the City; land use is controlled by the County. - Staging Area An area where trail users may park their vehicles and assemble gear, including horses and recreational equipment, to be used on the trail. - Statistical Area A planning unit that contains primarily industrial commercial or agricultural land uses, it is defined by either open space elements or arterial streetscapes. - Streetscapes Landscaped areas adjacent to public or private streets to buffer adjacent developments which may serve as a means for reducing noise impact. - Subdivision The division of a lot, tract, or parcel of land into two or more lots, tracts, parcels or other division of land for lease, sale, or financing in accordance with the Subdivision Map Act. - Suitability/Habitability Refers to the condition of a housing unit; households living in units requiring rehabilitation or replacement are considered to have needs with respect to suitability and/or habitability. - Survey An on-foot reconnaissance of an area usually conducted for the purpose of determining the presence or absence of biological, historical, archaeological, or paleontological resources. - Swale An elongated or depressed landform within a landscaped area, which is designed to carry storm or other runoff.
+Under California Housing Element statutes, these special needs groups consist of the elderly, handicapped, large families, female-headed households, farmworkers, and the homeless.
+A jurisdiction may also choose to consider additional special needs groups in the Housing Element, such as students, military households, other groups present in their community. - Spectrumotion The Irvine Spectrum Transportation Management Association, which is responsible for preparing an annual report comparing actual trip generation to anticipated trip generation for Planning Areas 13, 31, 32, 34 and a portion of Planning Area 12. - Sphere of Influence Unincorporated territory to be ultimately annexed and served by the City; land use is controlled by the County. - Staging Area An area where trail users may park their vehicles and assemble gear, including horses and recreational equipment, to be used on the trail. - Statistical Area A planning unit that contains primarily industrial commercial or agricultural land uses, it is defined by either open space elements or arterial streetscapes. - Streetscapes Landscaped areas adjacent to public or private streets to buffer adjacent developments which may serve as a means for reducing noise impact. - Subdivision The division of a lot, tract, or parcel of land into two or more lots, tracts, parcels, or other division of land for lease, sale, or financing in accordance with the Subdivision Map Act. - Suitability/Habitability Refers to the condition of a housing unit; households living in units requiring rehabilitation or replacement are considered to have needs with respect to suitability and/or habitability. - Survey An on-foot reconnaissance of an area usually conducted for the purpose of determining the presence or absence of biological, historical, archaeological, or paleontological resources. - Swale An elongated or depressed landform within a landscaped area, which is designed to carry storm or other runoff.